 Mobile web services

-Note: You are currently viewing documentation for Moodle 2.6.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Mobile web services.
+Note: You are currently viewing documentation for Moodle 3.6.
+Up-to-date documentation for the latest stable version of Moodle is likely available here: Mobile web services.

 Moodle comes with a built-in web service designed for mobile applications.
 It is required to run the official Mobile app.
 Enable it only if you want people to use the official app or if a third party app explicitly requires it.

 Enabling mobile web services

 A site administrator first must enable mobile web services:

 - In Administration > Site administration > Mobile app > Mobile settings